Understanding Tuition & Fees

 Eagle Gate College - Layton Tuition & Fees

-Full-time undergraduates at Eagle Gate College - Layton were charged $13,991 in tuition and fees in the 2016 - 2017 school year, prior to adjustments for financial aid.
+Full-time undergraduates at Eagle Gate College - Layton were charged $13,991 in tuition and fees in the 2017 - 2018 school year, prior to adjustments for financial aid.
 Of this amount, the price tag on tuition totaled $13,916. $75 was the charge for fees.
+Find out more about the net price.

 In contrast to state schools, Eagle Gate College - Layton doesn't offer discounted tuition and fees to students who live in state.